-Among the crops the summertime museum visitor can see are the midget Mandan tobacco that preceded the traders’ carrot of Virginia tobacco, the Assiniboin flint corn that went into the distillery at Ft.
+Among the crops the summertime museum visitor can observe are the midget Mandan tobacco that preceded the traders’ carrot of Virginia tobacco, the Assiniboin flint corn that went into the distillery at Ft.
 Union, and the blue-kernelled “little corn” that James Willard Schultz watched his adopted Blackfoot mother grow on the Montana plains.

 The following varieties are available on a limited basis.
 Each ¼-ounce seed packet costs $5 and may be purchased in the Museum Shop.
 Please note that we cannot ship seeds outside of the US.

 The fur traders dried this variety for winter provisions.
-Seeds were .
-Presented to Oscar Will by James Holding Eagle, a Mandan in 1907 (80-85 days).
+Seeds were presented to Oscar Will by James Holding Eagle, a Mandan in 1907 (80-85 days).

 Ears the size of a man’s thumb are borne on leafy stalks from two to three feet tall.